gsprs-pku/gsprs-pku.github.io/3reserch.markdown

 **Monroe landslide, CA**

 Similar to the shape of the Slumgullion landslide, Monroe landslide is an elongated landslide with the ratio between the length and width >10.
 We inverted for a landslide thickening at the intersection between the ground subsidence and uplift in the middle part.
-We also simulated the pore pressure changes at depth using the rainfall records, and their correlation with time-dependent landslide rates allows us to characterize the landslide diffusivity
+We also simulated the pore pressure changes at depth using the rainfall records, and their correlation with time-dependent landslide rates allows us to characterize the landslide diffusivity.

 ***
 <br>